East Coast (London North Eastern Railway)

 We will be working with the DfT to understand how plans for the proposed East Coast Partnership will be taken forward.
 We will seek to ensure that passenger interests are placed at the heart of these arrangements.

 When the previous franchise process was re-launched in 2013 we assessed our existing research to ensure that we had sufficient information about what passengers told us were the key issues in the East Coast franchise replacement.
-We held detailed discussions with the DfT to highlight what passengers would want from the new franchise and provided advice on the customer experience and stations elements of the bidders’ delivery plans.
+We held detailed discussions with the DfT to highlight what passengers would want from the new franchise.
+We also provided advice on the customer experience and stations elements of the bidders’ delivery plans.
 We also carried out an exercise on behalf of the DfT to get feedback and aspirations from individual passengers about the East Coast service for bidders to refer to when developing their plans.

 Having held discussions with all the shortlisted bidders during their bid development, we continued to work with Inter City Railways on their policies and plans as they mobilised for the franchise.